Rushland Boy, the fastest three hours in meeting, at the fastest week.

 After he heard everything, this guy sued the two doctors and their practices for defamation and medical malpractice.

-And last week, after a three-day trial, A Fairfax County jury ordered the anesthesiologist and her practice to pay him $500,000.
+And last week, after a three-day trial, a Fairfax County jury ordered the anesthesiologist and her practice to pay him $500,000.

-Tiffany Ingum, 42, couldn't be reached for comment.
+The anesthesiologist is named in this story, Tiffany Ingham, 42, couldn't be reached for comment.

 Her lawyer did not return messages.